A woman’s guide to getting a pay rise

 If you don’t get exactly what you want from the conversation, stay calm and give yourself time to decide on your response.

 In some cases, if you don’t get what you want it may be that the manager simply doesn’t have it in their power to do anything at the current time.
-“In such a case, say that you’d like to put in a date for a review,” says Louise.
+“In such a case, say that you’d like to put in a date for a review,” says Suzanne.
 “Ask: when do you think we might be able to move on this?
 Note the date and follow up accordingly.”

 Always end positively.
 Regardless of the outcome, make sure you finish the meeting on a constructive note and show your appreciation for the time you’ve been given.